mrixon95/Term4_workbook/Term4_workbook.md

 Although I did do some project management whilst progressing during my Flask app, I think that there was **a lot of room for improvement**.

-As part of managing my tasks for the Flask App, I created a trello board.
+As part of managing my tasks for the Flask App, I created a **trello board**.
 Here is a snapshot of it.